Security guard: United States

 Arizona – Licensed security companies are required to provide eight hours of pre-assignment training to all persons employed as security guards before the employee acts in the capacity of a security guard.
 There is a state-mandated curriculum that must be taught, and subjects covered must include criminal law and laws of arrest, uniforms and grooming, communications, use of force, general security procedures, crime scene preservation, ethics, and first response.

 California – Security Guards are required to obtain a license from the Bureau of Security and Investigative Services (BSIS), of the California Department of Consumer Affairs.
 Applicants must be at least 18 years old, undergo a criminal history background check through the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI), and complete a 40-hour course of required training.
 This required training is broken down into smaller training sections and time-lines.
-The first is 8 hours of BSIS-designed instruction on powers to arrest and weapons.
+The first is 8 hours of BSIS-designed instruction on powers to arrest and appropriate use of force.
+The certificate is required as a prerequisite for applying for an individual officer's license (guard card).
 Then, within 30 days of getting the individual officers license, they must receive 16 hours of training on various mandatory and elective courses.
 Finally, within 6 months of getting their license, they must receive an additional 16 hours of training on various mandatory and elective courses.
-California security officers are also required to complete 8 hours of annual training on security-related topics, in addition to the initial 40 hours of training.
+California security officers are also required to complete 8 hours of BSIS-approved annual renewal training on security-related topics.
 The training and exam may be administered by any private patrol operator or by any of a large number of certified training facilities.
 This training can be in the classroom or online.